RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

       antenna_nums: [1, 7, 9, 15]
       redundant_threshold: 0.1 # redundancy threshold in meters.
 Only simulate one baseline per redundant group

 **Note** The example above is shown with all allowed keywords, but many of these are redundant.
 This will be further explained below.
+Only one source catalog will be used at a time.

 Filing
 ^^^^^^